The RFDS in QLD

 This course is for doctors, registered nurses or paramedics either currently working within the aeromedical environment or looking to gain an insight into this unique specialty.

-The style of the three day training is one of total immersive learning which will challenge you both physically and mentally.
+The style of the two day training is one of total immersive learning which will challenge you both physically and mentally.
 As retrieval emergencies can occur at all hours, the course program schedule similarly spans into all hours and provides realistic prehospital simulation training as well as the latest updates in prehospital emergency medicine and aeromedical intensive care.

 If you are looking for a course with a point of difference and a challenge for your professional development in critical care and emergency medicine then this course is designed for you.
 It is tailored for the advanced graduate learner and deliberately deals with controversies and the evidence base for current and future advances in critical care in this challenging environment.